H3llKa1ser/Homelabbing-Recipes/Terraform/README.md

-Tutorial to learn how to deploy, change and destroy infrastructure using Terraform here:
+Tutorial on learning how to deploy, change, and destroy infrastructure using Terraform here:

 https://developer.hashicorp.com/terraform/tutorials